 MONTE CARLO METHOD

 The Monte Carlo method determines the confidence interval from a number of simulated fits using the same regression model that was used to fit the original data.
-This method requires an accurate estimation of the variation of the data (the weights) in order to generate reliable simulations.
+This method requires an accurate estimation of the variation of the data in order to generate reliable simulations (see Tech Note: Curve Weighting).
 Because the same weighted regression model is used, each fit fully accounts for all of the nonlinearities inherent in the regression and there are no approximations.
 The reliability of the estimates increases with more simulations.
 After the simulations have been computed, conventional statistical methods are used to estimate the confidence interval at a specified level of significance.
 The confidence interval from the Monte Carlo simulations is a density determination of the probability mass and is not affected by the shape of the confidence region.
 It is a good estimate of the true marginal confidence interval.

 The black region represents the 2-dimensional projection of the 6-dimensional confidence region associated with the constrained regression of two 5PL curves to obtain the best estimate of the relative potency parameter.
 The Profile confidence intervals are shown on the left of the graphs, and the Monte Carlo confidence intervals are shown on the right of the graphs.

 Figure 2 shows a less well-conditioned regression that has a longer “neck” on the banana-shaped confidence region than the regression in Figure 1.
 This ill-conditioned curve considerably lengthens the Profile confidence interval but has little effect on the Monte Carlo confidence interval because the probability mass contained in the longer “neck” is so small.
 These longer “necks” occur often in nonlinear regressions but seldom in linear regressions.
 This is why the Monte Carlo method generates more stable and precise confidence intervals over multiple potency assays than the Profile method.